 The Schoolhouse employs a multi-age approach in the classroom.
 Children age three attend three days/week, children age four attend four days/week, and children age five attend 5 days/week.
-There is a possibility of adding days later, pending space, teacher input, and Board approval.
 All students attend from 9am to 1pm and pack a lunch.

 The following groups are given priority in the registration process, a lottery will be held if the Schoolhouse receives more applications than openings.